SocialEx: Humentum’s Podcast

 Episode 5: Ian McLintock

-Episode 5 features a conversation with Ian McLintock of the Charity Excellence Framework.
+George hosts a conversation with Ian McLintock of the Charity Excellence Framework.
 A passionate volunteer for 40 years, Ian is an experienced CEO and chair, with particular expertise in leadership, strategy, managing change, business planning, finance, income generation, HR and governance.
-He talks about how he created the Charity Excellence Framework which offers resources on free funding finders, free goods/services, tax reliefs, personal development, sector organisations and charity management terms.
+He talks about how he created the Charity Excellence Framework which offers resources on free funding finders, free goods/services, tax reliefs, personal development, sector organizations and charity management terms.

 Episode 4: Tosca Bruno-van Vijfeijken